thorrak/tiltbridge/docs/source/User Guide/cloud_services.rst

 **************************************

 #.
 Identify the IP address of your BrewPi Remix installation
 #.
-On a device connected to the same network as the TiltBridge, navigate to http://tiltbridge.local/ (replace tiltbridge in this URL with the mDNS name you set during initial setup)
+On a device connected to the same network as the TiltBridge, navigate to http://tiltbridge.local/ (replace tiltbridge in this URL with the mDNS name you set during initial setup, You might see a "404: Not Found" message, this is normal during setup)
 #.
 Click the ``Settings`` link at the top of the dashboard
 #.
 Choose the ``Target Settings`` tab and then select ``Fermentrack/BrewPi-Remix Settings``
 #.
 In the ``Fermentrack/BrewPi-Remix Settings`` field enter http://<brewpi_remix__ip_address>//brewpi-api.php and click ``Update``